puneetpals271/puneetpals271/README.md

 ## About Me

 I architect and ship mobile experiences at scale.
 Over the past 12 years I've worked across **fintech, health & wellness, and retail** — building iOS apps that reach millions of users while maintaining the code quality and team standards expected at Apple, Citibank, and Albertsons.

-Currently leading iOS development for **Sincerely Health** at Albertsons Companies — a health platform spanning 16+ retail brands including Safeway, Vons, and Shaw's.
+I actively integrate AI into mobile development — working with OpenAI, Core ML, and Firebase ML Kit to build intelligent, on-device experiences.

-I also build independently.
-My latest app **Resumify** is a cross-platform AI-powered resume builder (Flutter + OpenAI) live on both the App Store and Google Play.
+I use GitHub Copilot and LLM-powered workflows daily to accelerate development and ship higher quality code faster.
 ---

 ## Tech Stack